olafgleba/welcompose/README.markdown

 ## What Welcompose is \*not* ##

 If you are lookin for a *click-to-go* solution with dozens of plugins, predefined content and WYSIWYG text editing, Welcompose might be not for you.
-The System provides a easy and flexible way to build websites, but does (and don't want to) compare with complex Systems like Typo3, Drupal a.so.
+The System provides a easy and flexible way to build websites, but does not (and don't want to) compare with complex Systems like Typo3, Drupal a.so.

 ****